 Once you have a potential customer’s attention, the next step is to engage that customer with the content you provide.
 At this point that customer is still in an emotional stage, so continuing to appeal to their emotions will achieve that engagement.

 This idea of engagement through emotion is embedded in our make-up.
-A few years ago, two researchers at Wharton studied content that went viral, in an attempt to determine commonalities, and, indeed, they found them.
-They discovered that very early on in that content, the following appeared:
+This year Larry Kim, the founder of WordStream, explained the reasons content went viral.
+He discovered that very early on in that content, the following appeared:

-- Positivity – when people feel good or entertained by what they read, they are far more likely to share what they have read and/or viewed.
+There is a specific set of environmental elicitors that are consistently associated with inspiration.
+Positivity is one factor.
+When people feel good or entertained by what they read, they are far more likely to share what they have read and/or viewed.

 - Anger, fear, anxiety – there is something in human nature that wants to share what they are angry about and to comment on it when they share it.
 This in turn stimulates more commenting and sharing.
 The same goes for things that instill fear.